offen/website/homepage/content/articles/0020-untold-roads.md

 # Untold roads to v1.0

-After a lot of experimenting, taking detours and having unanticipated revelations while building the foundation for Offen over the last months, the state of the project is starting to settle, and we are eager to get ready for users to install our software, and use it for transparently collecting usage statistics for their websites and applications.
+After a lot of experimenting, taking detours and having unanticipated revelations while building the foundation for Offen Fair Web Analytics over the last months, the state of the project is starting to settle, and we are eager to get ready for users to install our software, and use it for transparently collecting usage statistics for their websites and applications.

 Yet, onboarding users onto a product that is still being developed and that will stay pretty volatile in the near future needs a thorough plan so you do not burn and churn your early adopters by locking them into buggy software without an upgrade path.
 At the same time, you do not want to lose the velocity and flexibility of an early stage product, enabling you to iterate fast and add well architected features of real value.

 While there is lots of theory and writing about how to version and release software that is already established, the way to get there is mostly uncharted territory and has developers figure this journey out for themselves over and over again.
-In this post we try to collect our considerations, options and conclusions when trying to define *how we want to handle the versioning of Offen on its way from an alpha stage product to a stable v1.0*.
+In this post we try to collect our considerations, options and conclusions when trying to define *how we want to handle the versioning of Offen Fair Web Analytics on its way from an alpha stage product to a stable v1.0*.

 ---